Hi-lin/Verilog-Systolic-Array-Multiplier/docs/MAC_Module.md

 This module is able to multiply two numbers and add it to a running total.
 The following is a step by step of what it module does.

 Only when readinA and readinB are high will this module start execution, this mechanism is used to control the timing of each module in the systolic array.
-The input numbers for this module are A and B
+The input numbers for this module are A and B, and their product is added to running total out_num.

 ### 1. Radix 4 Booth encoding
 The first step is booth encoding.
 The goal of this step is to find 4 numbers which sum to the product of A*B. Each MAC module contains 4 booth encoder modules refered to as "b1, b2, b3, and b4" each boothcoder contains